GraphEngineering/legacy-typescript-tooling/README.md

 }
 ```

-It's easy to change settings for individual packages.
-Imagine you want to enable
+It's easy to change settings for individual packages too.
+Imagine you want to
-TypeScript's DOM library for a `ui` package, you would just need to create a
+enable TypeScript's DOM library for a `ui` package, you would just need to
-`tsconfig.json` in the `packages/ui` directory...
+create `packages/ui/tsconfig.json`...

 ```
 // `packages/ui/tsconfig.json`